Clemapfel/mousetrap/docs/04_widgets.md

 Here, we have a triple nested list.
 The outer list has the items `outer item #01`, `outer item #02` and `outer item #03`. `outer item #02` is itself a list, with two children `inner item #01` and `inner item #02`, the latter of which is also a list with a single item.

 When `ListView::push_back` is called, it returns an **iterator**.
-When we supply this iterator as the second argument to any of the widget-inserting functions, such as `ListView::push_back`, the new child will be inserted into a nested list start at the item the iterator was created from.
+When we supply this iterator as the second argument to any of the widget-inserting functions, such as `ListView::push_back`, the new child will be inserted as a child to the item the iterator points to.
 If no iterator is specified, the item will be inserted in the top-level list.

 ```cpp
 auto it_01 = list_view.push_back(/* outer item #01 */);